Philippine tarsier: Status

 In 1986, 1988, and 1990, the Philippine tarsier was assessed as endangered by the IUCN Conservation Monitoring Centre.
 On September 13, 1991, the Department of Environment and Natural Resources issued DENR Administrative Order Number 48 (DAO 48), which also listed the Philippine tarsier as endangered.

 In 1996, it was assessed as lower risk/conservation-dependent by Baillie and Groom-bridge.
 In 2000, the IUCN assessed the Philippine tarsier as data deficient, which means that inadequate information was available to make a direct or indirect assessment of its risks of extinction based on its distribution and/or population status.

 The most recent IUCN red list assessment, in 2008, classified the Philippine tarsier as near threatened.
 This classification is based on an estimated significant decline over the last three generations (about 20 years), but less than 30%, due to habitat loss and because of poaching for the pet trade.

-The Philippine tarsier is listed in Appendix II of CITES, and the U.S. ESA classifies it as threatened.
+The Philippine tarsier is listed in Appendix II of CITES, and the U.S. Endangered Species Act classifies it as threatened.

 A tarsier sanctuary is maintained in the town of Corella (Bohol).
 Run by the Philippine Tarsier Foundation, it has a visitor centre and habitat preserve with an area of 7000 m2 in a natural forest.